gordon-cs/gordon-360-api/README.md

 ## API Endpoints

-Notation: In the API endpoint descriptions below, parameter values are indicated by a leading ":".
+Notation: In the API endpoint descriptions below, some parameter values are indicated by a leading ":".
 The ":" is not present in the URL, just the value.
 Also, a trailing "/" is required after the last parameter value (even though it is not shown below).

 _Note:_ The shell script `get-route-list.sh` is run with `bash get-route-list.sh` from a linux shell or git-bash.
 It provides a list of the API routes that appear in the ApiController files.